 VERNON, N.J.--(BUSINESS WIRE)--

 “Highlands’ strategic plan has been to offer excellent residential mortgage products to our customer base, and bringing SLS into our company enables us to provide the customers in our market area with competitive mortgage products delivered with the kind of service both we and our customers expect.
-SLS brings both the products and the seasoned mortgage staff that will enable the bank to continue our growth and improve our interest and fee income,” said George E. Irwin, CEO of Highlands State Bank.
+SLS brings both the products and the seasoned mortgage staff that will enable the bank to continue our growth and improve our spread and fee income,” said George E. Irwin, CEO of Highlands State Bank.

 This news release contains certain forward-looking statements, either expressed or implied, which are provided to assist the reader in understanding anticipated future financial performance.
 These statements involve certain risks, uncertainties, estimates and assumptions made by management, which are subject to factors beyond the company’s control and could impede its ability to achieve these goals.
 These factors include general economic conditions, trends in interest rates, the ability of our borrowers to repay their loans, and results of regulatory exams, among other factors.